weijuey/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a note to a specific contact in the list
+1. User requests to add a note to a specific contact in the list.
-2. d'Intérieur adds the note to the contact
+2. d'Intérieur adds the note to the contact.

   Use case ends.

 **Extensions**

 * 1a.
-User enters only whitespaces or nothing as a note
+User enters only whitespaces or nothing as a note.

   * d'Intérieur shows an error message that notes cannot be empty.

     Use case resumes at step 1.

+* 1b.
+The given index is invalid.

+    * 1b1.
+AddressBook shows an error message.

+      Use case resumes at step 2.

 **UC06: Adding a contact to favourites**

 **MSS**

-1. User requests to add a specific contact in the list to favourites
+1. User requests to add a specific contact in the list to favourites.
-2. d'Intérieur adds the contact to favourites
+2. d'Intérieur adds the contact to favourites.

+  Use case ends.

+**Extensions**

+* 1a.
+The given index is invalid.

+    * 1a1.
+AddressBook shows an error message.

-  Use case ends
+      Use case resumes at step 2.

 **UC07: Add a deadline**

-1. User requests to add a deadline under a contact
+1. User requests to add a deadline under a contact.
-2. d'Intérieur adds the deadline under the contact
+2. d'Intérieur adds the deadline under the contact.

-  Use cse ends
+  Use case ends.

 **Extensions**

 * 1a.
-The deadline given does not contain a valid date or time
+The deadline given does not contain a valid date or time.

   * To be added

+* 1b.
+The given index is invalid.

+    * 1b1.
+AddressBook shows an error message.

+      Use case resumes at step 2.

 *{More to be added}*